-BYRD ANTI-LOBBYING CERTIFICATION - Applicable to contracts over \$100,000.00- this clause must be included in all subcontracts over \$100,000.00.
+BYRD ANTI-LOBBYING CERTIFICATION - The following provision is applicable to the Contractor for contracts over \$100,000.00, and Contractor shall include this clause in all its subcontracts over \$100,000.00.

 Contractor has provided the certification required by the Byrd Anti-Lobbying Amendment, 31 U.S.C. § 1352 (as amended, and will follow the requirements for certification of each lower tier (subcontract) to disclose any lobbying with non-federal funds that takes place in connection with obtaining any federal award.
 Such disclosures will be forwarded from tier to tier up to the Contractor who in turn will forward the certification(s) to the federal awarding agency.